quicwg/base-drafts/draft-ietf-quic-transport.md

 IP address and port.

 Path validation tests that packets sent on a path to a peer are received by that peer.
-Path validation ensures that packets received from a migrating peer do not carry a spoofed source address.
+Path validation is used to ensure that packets received from a migrating peer do not carry a spoofed source address.

 Path validation does not validate that a peer can send in the return direction.
 Acknowledgments cannot be used for path validation as they contain insufficient